gpbl/react-day-picker/docs/LocaleUtils.md

 ### formatWeekdayLong `(i: number, locale: String) ⇒ String`

-Return the string used to render the weekday's long name, e.g. `Monday`.
-It is used mainly for ARIA.
+Return the string used to render the weekday's long name (starting from `0` as Sunday).

 ### getFirstDayOfWeek `(locale: String) ⇒ Number`

-Return the first day of the week for the given locale, e.g. `0` (Sunday) when `locale` is `en`.
+Return the first day of the week for the given locale (starting from `0` as Sunday).

 ### getMonths `(locale: String) ⇒ Array`